 This course, taught by one of our instructional specialists, is designed to assist students with specific skills and provide academic support to the regular class curriculum.
 Students will be given instruction in specific learning strategies for information acquisition and retention, test preparation and skill reinforcement.
 These strategies will then be applied to assignments and assessments within the general curriculum to enhance student learning and success.
 This course also provides students with additional time and instruction for completion of class work.

 Speech & Language Consultation

-CKS has formed a working partnership with local agency Marshall Pediatric Therapy in order to provide speech, language, and occupational therapy for our students on site.
-These services are provided by certified professionals who are employees of MPT.
+CKS partners with a local agency to provide speech, language, and occupational therapy for our students on site.
+These services are provided by certified outside professionals.
 Referrals for screenings are accepted for all ages, and can be initiated by teachers or parents.
-If therapy is needed, parents may contract privately with MPT to have those services occur here in our building during the school day and into the summer.
-Having these therapists here allows for collaboration amongst professionals and a comprehensive approach to skill development that benefits our students.
+If therapy is needed, parents may contract privately to have those services occur here in our building during the school day or after school and into the summer.
+Having these therapists here allows for collaboration among professionals and a comprehensive approach to skill development that benefits our students.
 For more information or to submit a referral, contact Stephanie Hall.